 More stock dividend unproductive

-But are the shareholders really the ones who should benefit from these reforms?
-Shareholders, who already receive a large portion of corporate profits through dividends, do not always make a significant productive contribution to the day-to-day operations of the corporation.
-Perhaps we should instead introduce tax penalties that target both excessive executive salaries and bonuses, but also stock dividends that drain resources from the business and the lowest paid workers.
-In this way, we can create a more sustainable financial distribution where resources stay in the company to a greater extent and are used to support its long-term development and the well-being of the employees, which ultimately benefits the whole society.
+But are shareholders really the ones who should benefit from these reforms?
+Shareholders already receive a large part of the companies' profits through dividends.
+But they do not always make a significant productive contribution to the day-to-day operations of the company.
+Perhaps we should instead introduce tax penalties that target not only excessive executive salaries and bonuses.
+They should also discourage share dividends that draw resources away from the business and the lowest-paid employees.
+In this way, we can create a more sustainable economic distribution where resources stay in the company to a greater extent.
+Then the resources can be used for the long-term development of the business and the well-being of the employees.
+Ultimately, this benefits the whole of society.

 Widening gaps have produced slowing productivity growth

-Since the 1970s, productivity growth in many Western countries, including Sweden, has not developed at the same rate as before, while the inequality, labor and automation increased.
-At the beginning of this period, income inequality was relatively small and productivity rose rapidly, but after the 1980s the trend began to change.
-Income gaps increased significantly, especially in countries such as the USA and Great Britain, but also in the Nordic countries, albeit at a somewhat lower rate.
+Since the 1970s, productivity growth in many Western countries, including Sweden, has not been at the same pace as before, while at the same time the inequality, labor and automation increased.
+At the beginning of this period, income differences were relatively small and productivity rose rapidly.
+But after the 1980s, the trend began to change.
+Income gaps increased significantly, especially in countries such as the United States and the United Kingdom.
+This also happened in the Nordic countries, although at a somewhat slower rate.
 Over time, inequality has mainly due to differences in capital and the gap between those collecting wages or social security happened in Sweden.
 Sweden has also especially under the last government lowered taxes especially for the richest.
 When the richest get more, they save more.
 Saving requires a return.
 This return logically eats away at the real economy as most of the stock dividends go to the rich few who own the most.

 To deal with these challenges, tax policy measures targeting both top executives' compensation and large share dividends may be important.
 It is about creating incentives to redistribute resources to it broad workforce and those who collect social insurance and contribution, which can promote more sustainable economic development.
 At the same time, it is important to question the idea of giving more to the shareholders, who already today take a significant part of the companies' profits without always contributing to increased productivity or long-term growth.